s-victor/TinyPedal/docs/customization.md

 TinyPedal offers a wide range of customization, which is currently available by editing `config.json` file with text editor.
 This config file will be auto-generated after first launching.

-It is not required to quit APP before editing, but any changes will only take effect after restarted APP.
+This APP will auto-save setting when user makes any changes to widget position, or has toggled widget visibility, auto hide, lock overlay from tray icon.
+Due to this reason, to avoid losing changes, it is recommended to quit APP before editing or saving JSON file.
+Any changes will only take effect after restarting APP.

 To make changes, editing `values` on the right side of colon.

-Do not modify anything (keys) on the left side of colon, any changes to those keys will cause config file to be reverted back to default setting.
+Do not modify anything (keys) on the left side of colon, any changes to those keys will be reverted back to default setting by APP.

-If TinyPedal fails to launch after editing config.json, check JSON file for typo error or invalid values; or delete `config.json` to let APP generate a new default file.
+If APP fails to launch after editing config.json, check JSON file for typo error or invalid values; or delete `config.json` to let APP generate a new default file.

 ## Backup file
-TinyPedal will automatically create a backup file (with time stamp suffix) if it detects invalid setting (keys), and a new default `config.json` will be generated.
+TinyPedal will automatically create a backup file with time stamp suffix if old setting file is invalid, and a new default `config.json` will be generated.

-A newer released version may also invalidate some old setting and create backup file this way.
+A newer released version will auto-update old setting and add new setting.
+It is still recommended to manually create backup file before updating to new version.

 ## Editing Notes